 What are some dividend paying stocks to consider owning for growing income?

 It’s easy to see the love affair with Exchange Traded Funds (ETFs).
 They can be a super cheap, low-cost way to passively invest in the market.
-You can also get what is considered to be “the only free lunch” that comes with investing – diversification.
-You can own thousands of stocks from around the world with one ETF product.
+With low-cost, diversified ETFs, you can also get what is considered to be “the only free lunch” that comes with investing – diversification.
+Nowadays, you can own thousands of stocks from around the world with just one ETF product.

-It’s also see the affinity to dividend paying stocks.
-While a high and a consistent total return is always a good goal when it comes to your portfolio, dividend paying stocks can offer tangible cash flow to investors and some capital appreciation as well.
-By owning dozens of established companies from different sectors that have a long history of paying consistent dividends, you can build a generous passive income machine.
-This income machine can also grow from dividend increases.
+While a high and a consistent total return is always a good goal when it comes to your portfolio, dividend paying stocks can offer equally high returns, tangible cash flow to investors and some capital appreciation as well.
+In fact, by owning dozens of established companies from different sectors that have a long history of paying consistent dividends, you can build a generous passive income machine.
+This passive income machine can also continue to grow thanks to routine dividend increases.

 Are there ETFs and/or stocks that are built to last for your long-term portfolio?

-I believe there are, and the list is here.
+I believe there are, and the list is here below!